**Updated 1-15-2025

 Are you currently living in a Homeowners Association (HOA) in Texas?
 Are you thinking about moving into one?
 Maybe you are merely researching the subject.
 Regardless, it is important to know how these organizations are affecting the people within their communities not only in Texas but throughout the United States.

-It is imperative to know that HOA’s rules have governing HOA documents, such as bylaws and Covenants, Conditions, and Restrictions (CC&Rs), that impact real estate investments in Texas because homeowners are forced into abiding by their rules and regulations when living within the community.
+It is imperative to know that HOA’s rules have governing HOA documents, such as bylaws and Covenants, Conditions, and Restrictions (CC&Rs), that impact real estate investments in Texas because homeowners are forced into abiding by these types of rules and regulations when living within the community.

-As a result, HOAs should be illegal in Texas because they impede on the freedoms and property rights of the homeowner, often in violation of federal laws.
+As a result, the HOA should be illegal in Texas because they impede on the freedoms and legal rights of the homeowner, often in violation of anti-discrimination laws and other federal protections.

-Rather than making the community a better place, they hinder the growth of communities and discriminate in their mandates and selective enforcement.
+Rather than making the community a better place, they hinder growth and create negative impacts through discriminatory mandates, parking space restrictions, and selective enforcement of legal requirements.

 Definition and Purpose of HOAs: